kuhnrl30/kuhnrl30.github.io/blog/_posts/2015-11-06-Introducing-Northwind.md

 ## Datasets from a business information system

 Northwind is a new package with datasets from the well-known Northwind database.
 The datasets consist of relational tables that are perfect for demonstrating the sqldf package or business analytics techniques.
-After one too many R tutorials using the Iris dataset I decided we needed an alternative.
-I decided this would be how I'd make my first R package.
+After one too many R tutorials using the Iris dataset I decided we needed an alternative and this would be how I'd make my first R package.
 You can download the package like this:

 ```r